-We received feedback from 21 people on CQC comment cards during the inspection about the services provided.
-Patients commented that they found the staff friendly, kind and caring.
-They said that they were always given good and helpful explanations about dental treatment and that dentists listened to them and provided excellent treatment.
-Patients commented that the practice was clean and comfortable.
+We received feedback from 29 people during the inspection about the services provided.
+Patients commented that they found the practice excellent and well organised, and that staff were professional, friendly and caring.
+They said that they were always given good and helpful explanations about dental treatment and that the dentists listened to them.
+Patients commented that the practice was clean and comfortable, that appointments ran to time and all staff were very approachable.